marco262/my_wiki/data/general/adventuring.md

 * For a fast pace, increase the rate of travel by one-third.
 * For a slow pace, multiply the rate by two-thirds.

-For example, a character under the effect of a //[[[spell:wind walk]]]// spell gains a flying speed of 300 feet.
+For example, a character under the effect of a *[[[spell:wind walk]]]* spell gains a flying speed of 300 feet.
 In 1 minute, the character can move 3,000 feet at a normal pace, 4,000 feet at a fast pace, or 2,000 feet at a slow pace.
 The character can also cover 20, 30, or 40 miles in an hour.
 The spell lasts for 8 hours, allowing the character to travel 160, 240, or 320 miles in a day.

-Similarly, a //[[[spell:phantom steed]]]// spell creates a magical mount with a speed of 100 feet that doesn't tire like a real horse.
+Similarly, a *[[[spell:phantom steed]]]* spell creates a magical mount with a speed of 100 feet that doesn't tire like a real horse.
 A character on a phantom steed can cover 1,000 feet in 1 minute at a normal pace, 1,333 feet at a fast pace, or 666 feet at a slow pace.
 In 1 hour, the character can travel 7, 10, or 13 miles.

 +++ [[# difficult-terrain]]Difficult Terrain